xren451/Spatial-interpolation/README.md

 ## Getting Started

+### Toy example

+To run AnchorGK with a naive synthetic dataset, executing AnchorGK_syn.ipynb to better understand the architecture.

 ### Environment Requirements

 To get started, ensure you have Conda installed on your system and follow these steps to set up the environment: